Life and Trust: Show

 The show was structured as two "loops", each running about 70 minutes.
 At the end of the first loop, the characters would "reset" and perform the same actions they did in the first loop.
 The largest difference between the two loops was the Lilith characters.
 In the first loop, the Liliths brought audience members into the show; in the second loop, they entered the show area to perform new scenes as well as join in scenes repeated from the first loop.

 Early in the show's run, some audience members were let into the set before the beginning of the first loop, allowing them time to explore the performance space before performers entered.
 This was discontinued later in the show's run so that all audience members entered at some point during the first loop.
 Audience members were allowed to wander through five floors of detailed sets populated by performers who also moved throughout the space.
 As in Sleep No More, performers were easily identifiable by their lack of mask.
 Performers rarely spoke, instead conveying the action of a scene through dance and acting.
 Performers generally ignored audience members apart from a few scripted moments.
 These moments, which ranged from small public interactions to an actor taking an individual audience member into a small space for a private scene, were known as "one-on-ones" or "1:1s".

 Apart from the pre-show and the finale, the show's story took place over the course of one night in 1894.
 It featured themes relevant to the 1890s New York setting, such as immigration, vaudeville theater, anarchism, eugenics, tenements, robber barons, and scientific innovation.
 The main story followed J.G.
 Conwell (Faust) and Mephisto (Mephistopheles) in a retelling of the Faust legend, including characters based on Gretchen and Valentin from Goethe's Faust.

 Finale

 At the end of the second loop, many characters exited the performance area and others stood in the ballroom, directing guests to an exit.
 Staff in gold masks directed audience members on lower floors to the same exit.
 Audience members proceeded upstairs to a rotunda and then to a large room with scaffolding on three sides and a small stage in the middle.
-In an elaborate sequence involving most of the cast, Mephisto and the Liliths show Conwell a representation of the Wall Street crash.
+In an elaborate sequence involving most of the cast, Mephisto and the Liliths showed Conwell a representation of the Wall Street crash.
 Finally, Mephisto "disappeared" Conwell under a sheet and revealed him drowning in a tank atop one of the scaffolds.
 Upon Conwell's apparent death, Mephisto bowed and the cast exited the room amid audience applause.